kestra-io/docs/docs/concepts/flows.md

 A task is a single action in a flow.
 A task can take properties as inputs, perform an action, and produce an output.

 There are two kinds of tasks in Kestra:
-- Runnable Task
+- Runnable Tasks
-- Flowable Task
+- Flowable Tasks

 ### Runnable Task